TUD-RST/pyplane/README.md

 * SymPy (tested under verison 0.7.6)
 * PyQt4 (tested under version 4.11.3)

-An optionally installed and accessible LaTeX/ dvipng environment produces much prettier results in the linearization tabs.
+An optionally installed and accessible LaTeX/dvipng environment produces much prettier results in the linearization tabs.
 If no LaTeX is installed the program is still fully functional.